orta/pragmatic-testing/chapters/en-UK/xctest/what_is_xctest_how_does_it_work.md

 A hosted test is ran inside your application after `application:didFinishLaunchingWithOptions:` has finished.
 This means there is a fully running application, and your tests run with that happening around it.
 This gives you access to a graphics context, the application's bundle and other useful bits and pieces.

 Un-hosted tests are useful if you're testing something very ephemeral/logical and relying only on Foundation, but anything related to UIKit/Cocoa subclasses will eventually require you to host the test bundle in an application.
-You'll see this come up every now and again when setting up test suites.
+You'll see this come up every now and again when setting up test-suites.

 Further reading: